MetPX/sarracenia/doc/hpc_mirroring_use_case.rst

    This article will be amended to reflect the advancing solution, until complete, then this note will be removed.
    Update 2019/02: Solution is deployed to all parallel weather prediction runs, continued progress to operational deployment.
+   Update 2019/11: Solution is deployed 'post only' in operations, hope to complete auditing this month, and switch over next month.

 .. contents::